-Tourist Boats Crash In Hungary's Danube River; At Least 7 Dead, 21 Missing
+Captain Detained After Tour Boats Collide In Hungary; At Least 7 Dead, 21 Missing

 The tourists' boat, called the Mermaid, capsized within seconds of colliding with the long and low Viking Sigyn cruise ship.
 The first emergency call didn't reach police until 10 minutes later, officials said at a news conference Thursday.

 The Viking Sigyn is a four-deck ship with 95 staterooms, according to Viking River Cruises.
-Video from the scene shows the two vessels drew near each other as they approached the Margaret Bridge — and that the long ship's bow comes into contact with the smaller boat's rear quarter, sending it sideways.
+Video from the scene shows the two vessels drawing near each other as they approach the Margaret Bridge — and that the long ship's bow comes into contact with the smaller boat's rear quarter, sending it sideways.

-Police in Budapest say they're investigating the incident in the context of a criminal proceeding, adding that they will rely on experts to determine whether any wrongdoing or error played a role in the catastrophe.
+Police in Budapest say they are investigating the incident in the context of a criminal proceeding, adding that they will rely on experts to determine whether any wrongdoing or error played a role in the catastrophe.

 The collision took place on a scenic, busy stretch of the Danube near the Hungarian Parliament building and the Margaret Bridge.
 While some of the smaller boat's passengers were rescued, attempts to find more survivors or victims have been complicated by darkness, rain and strong currents.